 Community College of Philadelphia is concerned about the health and comfort of its students, faculty members, administrators, staff and visitors.
-Smoking is, without exception, prohibited in every College building or facility.
+Smoking, including the use of nicotine-delivery systems, is, without exception, prohibited in every College building or facility.
 This includes all offices and any previously designated smoking areas inside any campus building.